 give the vaccination and advise of the proper timing necessary to

 provide the optimal protection.
 That is why at Ojai Pet Hospital a

-visit with Dr. Shouse and a thorough physical and history are strongly
+visit with Dr. Shouse and a thorough physical and history are highly

 is a widespread, usually fatal disease that causes severe pneumonia.
 If